 - For CCI short-term study abroad programs, we will arrange payment plans to allow students to pay for the program over a period of time.
 These plans will be fully explained to you.
 The plans are phased to allow you to earn money between payments.
 But all payments must be made before a student departs for the host location.

-- If you are arranging your own flights (for example, when you are studying abroad alone in an international immersion program), look for the best student rates using sites like Student Universe or STA Travel.
+- If you are arranging your own flights (for example, when you are studying abroad alone in an international immersion program), look for the best student rates using sites like Student Universe.
 You can also use Kayak to find favorable rates.

 - If you are arranging your own housing (for example, if you are studying abroad alone in an international immersion program), be prepared to start early (you may not be able to get a visa until you have confirmed housing) and expect some up-front costs.
 Most universities post housing options on their websites, so that’s a good place to start.
 Be sure to ask about all costs and amenities.
 Some leasing companies require application fees or security deposits.
 Consider that you may need to purchase things like utensils, dishes, and linens.
 You may reduce your costs by having a roommate; most universities offer roommate referral services.

 - While all Office of Global Education (OGE) study-abroad programs include international health insurance as part of the program fee, if you are studying abroad as part of a non-OGE program, check with your existing insurance covers international health insurance.